On ergodicity of linear actions on $\mathbb{R}^n$ and factoriality of group von Neumann algebras: Preliminaries

 In this section we briefly review some structural results about locally compact abelian groups.
 As in the rest of this article, unless otherwise stated every locally compact group is second countable.
 We begin by mentioning the three main classes of examples that we shall deal with in this article.

 \begin{exmp} \begin{enumerate} \item The Euclidean space $\R^n$ with respect to addition is an abelian locally compact group.
-The Lebesgue measure, that we shall usually denote by $\lambda$ is the unique invariant Haar measure.
+The Lebesgue measure, that we shall usually denote by $\lambda$ is the invariant Haar measure up to a scalar.
 It is easy to see that $\R^n$ is connected and non-compact.

 \item The free abelian group $\Z^n$ with respect to the discrete topology is a locally compact group.
 The Haar measure on $\Z^n$ is the usual counting measure and $\Z^n$ is trivially totally disconnected.